-99.9% of teething biscuits are NOT gluten-free, so always check the ingredients to ensure you're purchasing gluten-free baby biscuits.
+99.9% of teething biscuits are NOT gluten-free, so always check the ingredients.
+Gluten-free baby biscuits

 Your baby is gluten-free.
 So what do you feed them?
 There are a ton of fabulous gluten-free cookbooks to walk you through the baby years, childhood and beyond!
 Here’s just a few areas to explore in your search:

 Becoming a parent is one of the most rewarding experiences in our lives.
 But let’s be real for a moment, it’s hard as h-e-double-hockey-sticks too.
 So how do you identify a gluten allergy in kids?
 What do you feed them?
 How do you keep them safe from gluten (without putting them in a bubble)?

 Gluten Allergy In Kids: Don’t Freak – It’s Going To Be OK walks you through the ages and stages of caring for your precious gluten-free schmoopie.